Thomas Birch Freeman: Financial issues

-From 1843 to 1854, Thomas Birch Freeman attempted to expand the mission activities in both Nigeria and the Gold Coast.
+From 1843 to 1854, Freeman attempted to expand the mission activities in both Nigeria and the Gold Coast.
 As a result, his travelling and administrative expenditure ballooned.
 He failed to conduct due diligence on his accounts and was heavily in debt.
 In 1844, he returned to England on furlough to defend himself against character assassination and a swirl of charges.
 In 1845, he was warned by the Home Mission of his large deficits to the tune of £7935.
 The Missionary Committee was deeply concerned about his seeming lack of financial propriety.
 He managed to raise £5500 after touring England for nearly 12 months.
-He exchanged letters with the English abolitionist, Thomas Clarkson (1760-1846) and expressed his grave worries about the ongoing slavery along the coast of West Africa.
-He then communicated with the then Colonial Secretary Lord Stanley, Earl of Derby (1799–1869), the British statesman who was instrumental in abolishing slavery and the transatlantic slave trade.
+He exchanged letters with the English abolitionist, Thomas Clarkson and expressed his grave worries about the ongoing slavery along the coast of West Africa.
+He then communicated with the then Colonial Secretary Lord Stanley, Earl of Derby, the British statesman who was instrumental in abolishing slavery and the transatlantic slave trade.
 Additionally, he met Henry Wharton, a West Indian mulatto from Grenada who followed Freeman to the Gold Coast and lived and worked there for twenty-eight years.

 Freeman returned to Cape Coast in mid-1845 to encounter a host of problems festering in the mission fields.
 The Home Mission in England ordered him not establish any new missions or increase the mission workforce.
-The Asante mission had closed after the appointment of Commander Henry Worsley Hill as the new British Governor to succeed George Maclean., Hill's tenure of office was from 1843 to 1845.
+The Asante mission had closed after the appointment of Commander Henry Worsley Hill as the new British Governor to succeed George Maclean.
+Hill's tenure of office was from 1843 to 1845.
 Hill visited Dahomey with Freeman.
-T. B. Freeman then proceeded to Badagry and returned to Cape Coast after walking on foot for more than 480 km (300 miles).
-Again in 1848, Freeman went to Kumasi with William Winniett, Hill's successor with the aim of prompting the signing of a treaty to abolish the practice of human sacrifice.
+Freeman then proceeded to Badagry and returned to Cape Coast after walking on foot for more than 480 km (300 miles).
+Again in 1848, Freeman went to Kumasi with William Winniett, Hill's successor, with the aim of prompting the signing of a treaty to abolish the practice of human sacrifice.
 This objective failed to materialise.